Here's the list of restaurants who entered the fray in 2019.

 5683 E. Speedway Blvd.

-The newly opened restaurant features dishes with a Northern Chinese influence.
+The restaurant features dishes with a Northern Chinese influence.
 Although “noodle” appears in the name, go for the “pies” — known as xianbing — to get the best bang for your buck.
 Fillings include pork with scallion, Chinese cabbage, and beef with scallion, to name a few.

 For more information, call (520) 770-8202.